Subscribe to Source Datasets on BigQuery

 p.custody_address,

-JSON_VALUE(p.data, "$.username") AS username,
+JSON_VALUE(p.data, "$.username") AS username

 FROM `YOUR_PROJECT_NAME.farcaster.verifications` v